-Thermal imagers sensitive in MWIR and LWIR spectral bands are one of crucial surveillance technologies for defense/security sector.
+Thermal imagers (synonyms: FLIR, thermal camera, thermal imaging system, thermal viewer, thermovision) are the imaging systems sensitive to mid-wave and long-wave infrared radiation that generate images of the observed scenery using thermal radiation emitted by the scenery.
+They are one of crucial surveillance technologies for defense/security sector.
 These imagers have also found mass applications outside defense sector.
 Testing thermal imagers is needed for both manufacturers, maintenance workshops and final users for a set of different and important reasons.
-Hi-tech test equipment can help significantly in manufacturing, maintenance, training, purchase optimization, and optimal use of these expensive imagers.
+Hi-tech test equipment can help significantly in research development, manufacturing, maintenance, training, purchase optimization, and optimal use of these expensive imagers.

 |Fig.1.
 Photos of several DT systems: a)DT150, b)DT110, c)DT400|

-LAFT is mobile test station designed to enable basic testing surveillance thermal imagers at field/depot conditions.
+- TAFT is mobile test station designed to enable basic testing surveillance thermal imagers at field/depot conditions,

-DTR is small version of classical DT test system built using a refractive collimator and optimized for testing WFOV thermal imagers.
+- DTR - system built using a refractive collimator optimized for testing small thermal imagers of very wide FOV,

-SAFT is a small test system testing measurement thermal imagers designed for short distance observation.
+- SAFT - small test system for testing measurement thermal imagers designed for short focus distance,

 NON UNIFORMITY CALIBRATION